wangyifan349/X25519-TCP-Chat/README.md

 ```
 ---
 ## :memo:  License
-Released under the MIT License.
+Released under the GNU General Public License v3 .
 See `LICENSE` for details.

 ---
 ## 📝 License
 MIT – see the `LICENSE` file.

-If this project saved you time, consider a small tip:
+If this project saved you some time or effort, consider buying me a coffee ☕

 **Bitcoin (SegWit) address:**

-Thanks for your support!
+bc1qxqfhumpqtnxrznkx9r4xsp8m6zsedtgusjns7p

+Your support means a lot — thank you!